Form Controls

 addImageButton (string|int $name, ?string $src=null, ?string $alt=null): ImageButton

-Adds submit button in form of an image (class ImageButton).
+Adds a submit button in the form of an image (class ImageButton).

-When using multiple submit buttons, you can find out which one was clicked with $form['submit']->isSubmittedBy().
+When using multiple submit buttons, you can determine which one was clicked using $form['submit']->isSubmittedBy().

 addContainer (string|int $name): Container

-Adds a sub-form (class Container), or a container, which can be treated the same way as a form.
-That means you can use methods like setDefaults() or getValues().
+Adds a sub-form (class Container), or a container, into which other controls can be added in the same way as they are added to the form.
+Methods like setDefaults() or getValues() work as well.

 $sub1 = $form->addContainer('first');